nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:

 - `list` followed by `delete 2` deletes the 2nd teaching assistant in the address book.
-- `find Betsy` followed by `delete 1` deletes the 1st teaching assistant in the results of the `find` command.
+- `find n/Betsy` followed by `delete 1` deletes the 1st teaching assistant in the results of the `find` command.

 When the command succeeds: